tryton/trytond/doc/ref/models/models.rst

     method must be overridden to add validation and must raise an exception if validation fails.

+Dual methods:

+.. classmethod:: ModelStorage.save(records)

+    Save the modification made on the records.

 Instance methods:

 .. method:: ModelStorage.get_rec_name(name)

     Getter for the :class:`trytond.model.fields.Function` field
     :attr:`rec_name`.

-.. method:: ModelStorage.save()

-    Save the modification made on the record instance.

 ========
 ModelSQL